-- the signatories have been legally and officially authorized by the appropriate governing body to submit this application and act on behalf of the grant applicant entity; - the applicant will comply with all legal, administrative, and programmatic requirements that govern the applicant for acceptance and use of federal funds as outlined in the applicable COPS Office application guide, the COPS Office award owner's manual, Assurances, Certifications, and all other applicable program regulations, laws, orders, and circulars; - the applicant understands that false statements or claims made in connection with COPS Office programs may result in fines; imprisonment; debarment from participating in federal grants, cooperative agreements, or contracts; and/or any other remedy available by law to the Federal Government: - the information provided in this application, including any amendments, shall be treated as material representations of fact upon which reliance will be placed when the U.S. Department of Justice determines to award the covered grant;
+- the signatories have been legally and officially authorized by the appropriate governing body to submit this application and act on behalf of the award applicant entity; - the applicant will comply with all legal, administrative, and programmatic requirements that govern the applicant for acceptance and use of federal funds as outlined in the applicable COPS Office application guide, the COPS Office award owner's manual, Assurances, Certifications, and all other applicable program regulations, laws, orders, and circulars; - the applicant understands that false statements or claims made in connection with COPS Office programs may result in fines; imprisonment; debarment from participating in federal awards, cooperative agreements, or contracts; and/or any other remedy available by law to the Federal Government;

-- the applicant understands that as a general rule COPS Office funding may not be used for the same item or service funded through another funding source; - the applicant and any required or identified official partner(s) listed in section 12 are partners in this grant project and mutually agreed to this partnership prior to this grant application.
+- the information provided in this application, including any amendments, shall be treated as material representations of fact upon which reliance will be placed when the U.S. Department of Justice determines to award the covered award; - the applicant understands that as a general rule COPS Office funding may not be used for the same item or service funded through another funding source; - the applicant and any required or identified official partner(s) listed in this award project and mutually agreed to this partnership prior to this award application.

-The signatures of the law enforcement executive/agency executive and the government executive/financial official in the application must be the same as those identified in section 4 of the application.
+The signatures of the law enforcement executive/agency executive and the government executive/financial official in the application must be the same as those identified in this application.
 Applications with missing, incomplete, or inaccurate signatories or responses may not be considered for funding.